The Industrial Revolution in Middle England

 Morning: excursion to Ironbridge (toll booth and bridge) and Coalbrookdale Museum of Iron.
 Afternoon: Jackfield Tile Museum and Etruria Industrial Museum.

 Morning: excursion to Cheddleton Flint Mill followed by National Stone Centre (four limestone kilns, six disused quarries and 120 lead mine shafts).
-Afternoon: Middleton Top, Cromford model village (world’s first workers’ housing) and Arkwright’s first textile mill (built after his invention of the water-powered spinning frame).
+Afternoon: Leawood Pumphouse, Cromford model village (world’s first workers’ housing) and Arkwright’s first textile mill (built after his invention of the water-powered spinning frame).

-Morning: tour of Gladstone Pottery (last complete Victorian pottery factory in Britain, with displays of ceramic techniques).
+Morning: Gladstone Pottery (last complete Victorian pottery factory in Britain, with displays of ceramic techniques).
 Tour disperses 1230 at hotel.

 6 Aug — 10 Aug 2021